hshrz/Xendit-doc2csv/README.md

 - the path to the superset CSV file (to extract the merchant number)
 - the path to the converted doc file

-*Example:*
+*Example*

-Running this would convert the 20/11/2017 document to a CSV using the merchant numbers from the Supserset CSV provided:
+Running this would convert the 20/11/2017 document to a CSV using the merchant numbers from the Superset CSV provided:

 ```
 doc2csv sqllab_cc_authorizations_20180117T122752.csv 20112017.txt